dannyqiu/shell/README.md

     - Tab Completion
     - History (Using the arrow keys)
 - Background Processes (VERY BAD)
+    - `jobs` gives a list of all background processes whether they are currently running or not

 ## TODO: (We didn't have enough time to implement these ☹)